 There are many reasons why you would need to see the best of Porto in one day.

-Located in the Northwest of Portugal, Porto is often overlooked by tourists in favour of Lisbon or The Algarve region.
+Located in the Northwest of Portugal, Porto is often overlooked by tourists in favour of Lisbon, Faro, or The Algarve region.
 However, those who do make it to Porto quickly realise that it is a fun, vibrant city with plenty to see and do.

-I actually think that Porto is one of the best cities in Western Europe for a city break.
+I loved spending time in Porto and I think that Porto is one of the best cities in Western Europe for a city break.

 It is also a very budget-friendly city as there are many cheap and free things to do in Porto!

 I recommend spending at least a day in this fab city or maybe even more if you truly want to experience all it has to offer.

 In this post, I’ll show you what to see in Porto and all the awesome things you can do when spending one day in Porto, Portugal.
 Use the ideas below to create your own one day Porto itinerary!